microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 ### Custom Column Titles

-By default, when defining a data grid programmatically using the `rowsData` property in JavaScript, the key of each object in the given array are used as the header text for each column.
+By default, when defining a data grid programmatically using the `rowsData` property in JavaScript, the key of each object in the given array is used as the header text for each column.

 This behavior can be overridden, however, by defining a new array of objects that is passed to the `columnDefinitions` property.